 The principal approach is antiretroviral therapy.

-THe general guidelines are
+The general guidelines are

-- optimization of the antiretroviral regimen in patients who are on antiretroviral therapy but remain HIV-viremic because of antiretroviral resistance.
+- Optimization of the antiretroviral regimen in patients who are on antiretroviral therapy but remain HIV-viremic because of antiretroviral resistance.

 Results for cidofovir, topotecan, and interferon-alfa have been inconclusive.

-Further studies are under way.
+Further studies are underway.

-Prognosis of Progressive Multifocal Leucoencephalopathy
+Prognosis of Progressive Multifocal Leukoencephalopathy

 Before highly active retroviral therapy, the prognosis in patients with progressive multifocal leukoencephalopathy was poor, with death occurring in approximately 95% of patients within 4-6 months.